Spleen removal - open - adults - discharge

 - Do not push yourself too hard.
 Gradually increase how much you are active.

-Your doctor will prescribe pain medicines for you to use at home.
+Your surgeon will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.
 Ask your surgeon about taking acetaminophen (Tylenol) or ibuprofen for pain instead of narcotic pain medicine.

 Try getting up and moving around if you are having pain in your belly.
 This may ease your pain.